 TD is most often a side effect of neuroleptic, or antipsychotic, drugs.
 These medications are prescribed to treat schizophrenia, bipolar disorder, and other mental health conditions.
 TD medications are also sometimes prescribed to treat GI disorders.

 Your risk for developing TD increases the longer you take these medications.
 People who are taking an older version of these drugs — known as “first generation” antipsychotics — are more likely to develop TD than people using newer medications.

 Medications commonly linked to TD include:

 - Chlorpromazine (Thorazine).
-Prescribed to treat symptoms of schizophrenia.
+This is prescribed to treat symptoms of schizophrenia.

 - Fluphenazine (Prolixin or Permitil).
-Prescribed to treat symptoms of schizophrenia and psychotic symptoms, including hostility and hallucinations.
+This medication may treat symptoms of schizophrenia and psychosis, including hostility and hallucinations.

 - Haloperidol (Haldol).
-Prescribed to treat psychotic disorders, Tourette syndrome, and behavior disorders.
+Haloperidol is prescribed to treat psychotic disorders, Tourette syndrome, and behavior disorders.

 - Metoclopramide (Reglan, Metozolv ODT).
-Prescribed to treat GI problems, including heartburn and ulcers and sores in the esophagus.
+Metoclopramide is used to treat GI problems, including heartburn and ulcers and sores in the esophagus.

 - Perphenazine.
-Prescribed to treat symptoms of schizophrenia, as well as severe nausea and vomiting in adults.
+This is used to treat symptoms of schizophrenia, as well as severe nausea and vomiting in adults.

 - Prochlorperazine (Compro).
-Prescribed to treat severe nausea and vomiting, as well as anxiety and schizophrenia.
+Prochlorperazine is prescribed to treat severe nausea and vomiting, as well as anxiety and schizophrenia.

 - Trifluoperazine.
-Prescribed to treat schizophrenia and anxiety.
+This medication is prescribed to treat schizophrenia and anxiety.

 - Antidepressant drugs.
 These include trazodone, phenelzine, amitriptyline, sertraline, and fluoxetine.